top of page

 11) How can I donate?

 First, thank you for wanting to contribute to our little labor of love.
 Our expenses outweigh what we take in in adoption fees 4 to 1, so we couldn’t stay operational without the kindness and generosity of our community.
 You can make an online donation on our website at www.sanctuaryrescue.com/donations or through Paypal at paypal.me/sanctuaryrescueva.
 Our Venmo name is @sanctuary-rescue.
 You can always mail a check or a donation of supplies to: Sanctuary Rescue 1519 Huguenot Road, Suite 105, Midlothian, Va 23113 (please note this is just a mailing address with no business hours).
-And finally, here is a link to all of our wishlists where you can have much needed supplies sent directly to us:
+And finally, here is a link to all of our wish lists where you can have much needed supplies sent directly to us:

 https://linktr.ee/sanctuaryrescue

-We go through about 53 million billion bags of puppy food a year so we always shed a little tear of gratitude when someone sends something off of our wishlists.
+We go through about 53 million billion bags of puppy food a year so we always shed a little tear of gratitude when someone sends something off of our wish lists.

 We are a registered 501(c)3 public charity and your donations are tax deductible.
 Thank you again for supporting us.

-13) I would like to adopt a cat/kitten.
+12) I would like to adopt a cat/kitten.
 Do you have any available for adoption?

 No. Unfortunately we tried our hand at cat adoption, and it turns out we aren’t very good at it.
 Sanctuary Rescue is strictly a dog rescue at this time.

-14) I live in Virginia Beach/Colorado/Egypt, can I still adopt from Sanctuary Rescue?
+13) I live in Virginia Beach/Colorado/Egypt, can I still adopt from Sanctuary Rescue?

 We try to stick to an adoption radius of within two hours of Richmond, Virginia.
 We do very rarely adopt outside of this adoption radius; however, local adopters are always given preference.